Born in Dover, Delaware, USA in 1970.

 His work has been shown in numerous solo and group exhibitions in Japan and Mongolia, and his video works made with Danish artists’ group Superflex have been exhibited in the 21st Century Museum of Contemporary Art, Kanazawa.
 As a filmmaker and designer he has worked with a number of other artists including El Anatsui, Sarah Brayer, Bruce Harding, Daniel Kelly, Peter MacIntosh, Pedro Reyes, Joel Stewart, Superflex, Brian Williams and Xijing Men.
 His paintings, prints, and photographs are in private and public collections in Japan, Mongolia, and the USA.

-My work is a process that continues to explore and evolve a number of different themes over time, two of which include Japanese yen notes and Japanese gardens.
-My series focusing on the imagery of Japanese yen notes began as a way of contemplating the relationship between money and contemporary art, the concept of money itself, and its relationship to history through the printing of historical images of important people on paper as a magical form of power creation.
-The theme of currency has expanded into a simultaneous exploration of electricity as a metaphor for power.
-My landscapes and still lifes of Japanese gardens, interiors, and objects both incorporate and are in some cases a departure from figurative realism utilizing highly saturated colors to produce an enhanced optical experience on the verge of abstraction.
+This artwork explores and evolves a number of different themes over time, two of which include Japanese yen notes and Japanese gardens.
+A series focusing on the imagery of Japanese yen notes began as a way of contemplating the relationship between money and contemporary art, the concept of money itself, and its relationship to history through the printing of historical images of important people on paper as a magical form of power creation.
+Landscapes and still lifes of Japanese gardens, interiors, and objects both incorporate and are in some cases a departure from figurative realism utilizing highly saturated colors to produce an enhanced optical experience on the verge of abstraction.

 1988-1993 B.A., Antioch College.
 Yellow Springs, OH.